tunguyen87/seds-computervision/_pages/about.md

 ======
 This course is a one-semester course intended for M.S. students in Computer Science and Data Science graduate programs.
 It enhances the student’s knowledge in computer vision concepts and approaches such as image formation, camera imaging geometry, feature detection and matching, stereo, image classification, scene understanding, and deep learning.
 In class, we will develop the intuitions and mathematics of the vision approaches.
 We will expose students to a number of real-world applications that are important to our daily lives.
 To further differentiate between theory and practice, we will guide students through a series of research projects such that they will have chance to implement cutting-edge computer vision algorithms.
 Students will also gain experience through research papers, with an emphasis on proper computer vision practices with appropriate applications.

+**Due to COVID-19, this fall we will be conducting the course solely online... there will be no "in person" meetings.
+The online materials which we have created are the primary content for the course, and your primary interactions with the instuctor or TA will be via Piazza.**

 Course aims
 ======
 1. to expose students to various computer vision concepts and approaches such as image formation, feature detection and matching, stereo, motion estimation and tracking, image classification, scene understanding, and deep learning